API Integration Comparison: Xero vs QuickBooks Online

 Yes.
 QuickBooks Online supports parent-child relationships in its chart of accounts, allowing hierarchical account structures.
 Xero uses a flat account structure without sub-account nesting.

-Which is better for integrations: QuickBooks Online or Xero?
+Which is better for integrations: QuickBooks Online vs Xero?

 QuickBooks Online is better for complex integrations with higher API limits and structured accounting data.
 Xero is easier to work with for simpler integrations due to its cleaner API design.